Perpetual Futures Terms of Service

 - Without limitation, the User Agreement provisions relating to identity verification, AML/KYC, sanctions and restricted jurisdictions, prohibited conduct, account suspension/termination, investigations, information requests, and cooperation with authorities apply fully to the Perpetual Service.

-- The User Agreement provisions relating to risk disclosures and disclaimers, limitation of liability, indemnities, dispute resolution, governing law, venue/arbitration (if applicable), notices, assignment, and force majeure apply to the Perpetual Service.
-Trading Perpetual Contracts does not create any additional duties (including any fiduciary duty) beyond those expressly stated in the User Agreement and these Terms.
+- The User Agreement provisions relating to risk disclosures and disclaimers, indemnities, dispute resolution, governing law, venue or arbitration (if applicable), notices, assignment, and force majeure apply to the Perpetual Service.
+Liability in connection with the Perpetual Service is governed by Section 17 of these Terms and any non-excludable liability under applicable law.

 - If there is any inconsistency between these Terms and the User Agreement, these Terms prevail solely with respect to the Perpetual Service.
 If there is any inconsistency between these Terms and the FAQ and Disclosures, these Terms prevail unless the FAQ and Disclosures expressly state they prevail for a specific topic.